 Amelia Evans is an international human rights lawyer and an expert on business and human rights.
 She co-founded MSI Integrity in 2012 and continues to spearhead its development.
 Amelia has investigated and reported on business and human rights-related issues in a number of countries, most particularly in the Central African and Asia-Pacific regions.
 Previously, she was the Global Human Rights Fellow at Harvard Law School and was a clinical supervisor at Harvard Law School’s International Human Rights Clinic.
 She also clerked at the New Zealand Court of Appeal, and worked at the Crown Law Office in New Zealand and the Victoria Government Solicitor’s Office in Australia.
 Amelia obtained her LL.M. from Harvard Law School, and LL.B.
 (Hons.) and B.C.A.
 (Economics and Finance) from Victoria University of Wellington, New Zealand.
 Amelia also works on nonfiction / documentary film projects.

-Ben Collins is the Program Coordinator at MSI Integrity, where he currently leads the organization’s work on mapping and evaluating multi-stakeholder human rights initiatives involving the private sector.
+Ben Collins is the Acting Executive Director and Program Director at MSI Integrity.
 He has a background in environmental and human rights research and advocacy, with a focus on the extractive industries.
 Before joining MSI Integrity, Ben was a Senior Research and Policy Campaigner with Rainforest Action Network, where he led research and financial sector engagement on climate and energy issues.
 Previously, he worked as a sustainable investment research analyst at EIRIS and KLD Research & Analytics.
 He has also researched business and human rights issues involving the oil, gas, and mining industries for Human Rights Watch and Oxfam.
 He is a former board member and treasurer with the Responsible Endowments Coalition.
 He graduated from Harvard College and received a Master in Public Policy degree from the Harvard Kennedy School, where he was a Belfer International and Global Affairs fellow.

 Tyler Giannini is a Clinical Professor of Law and directs the Human Rights Program and International Human Rights Clinic at Harvard Law School (HLS).
 He is an expert on human rights and the environment, business and human rights, and Alien Tort Statute litigation as well as Burma and South Africa.
 Prior to coming to HLS in 2004, he was a founder and director of EarthRights International, an organization at the forefront of efforts to link human rights and environmental protection.
 He was a 1995 Echoing Green Fellow and is currently an advisor to the HLS Public Service Venture Fund.
 Tyler holds a J.D. and M.A. from the University of Virginia, where he was a member of the law review.
 He is a member of the Virginia State Bar and speaks Thai.